LGBTQ Cultural Competence Training Approved for Washington, DC (As Per a Public Health Priorities Education for Nurses)

 Ruling this out as an issue that might be contributing to Mark’s UTIs, Jocelyn explains how testosterone can lead to vaginal atrophy and that the urethra is estrogen responsive.
 Since Mark is having repeated UTIs, it may be helpful to treat them with a course of vaginal estrogen.

 LGBTQ+ individuals continue to face unique legal challenges due to their frequent inability to be recognized as their identified gender and/or to formalize their relationships.
 This can leave many individuals and families feeling invisible in healthcare settings.
-In order to provide effective care and to keep up to date with changing laws and policies, healthcare professionals should educate themselves about such laws, policies, and requirements needed to protect and ensure quality care for LGBTQ+ patients.
+In order to provide effective care and to keep up to date with changing laws and policies, healthcare professionals should educate themselves about such laws, policies, and requirements needed to protect and ensure quality, best-practice healthcare for LGBTQ+ patients.

 The federal Affordable Care Act (ACA), passed in 2015, contained certain provisions important for LGBTQ+ patients and their families, such as: